 I would like to list some symptoms that you don’t want to ignore:

-First – Sensitivity to hot, this an indication of a nerve involvement, ignoring it might lead to sudden increase in symptoms that could include, spontaneous throbbing, sever pain and swelling.
+First – Sensitivity to hot, this an indication of a nerve involvement, ignoring it might lead to sudden increase in symptoms that could include, spontaneous throbbing, sever pain and facial swelling.

 Second – Intermittent (on and off) discomfort or pain coming from a tooth, or few teeth on one side.
 Our body including our teeth communicate to us a problem, the on and off symptoms is one way the body is trying to tell us there is something wrong.
 If you have this, I suggest brushing and flossing that area thoroughly for 10 days.
 If symptoms don’t improve call your dentist for an evaluation.
 One of the most common intermittent pains is, wisdom teeth pain, it happens when the gum tissue covering the tooth gets infected and inflamed.